masasam/dotfiles/.config/hypr/deskctl/README.md

 # deskctl

-Small Zig controller for Hyprland media-key actions.
-It replaces the former Python volume and brightness helpers while continuing to use `wpctl`, `brightnessctl`, and `notify-send` as the system interfaces.
+Small Zig controller for Hyprland media-key and screenshot actions.
+It replaces the former Python volume and brightness helpers and the former Bash screenshot helper while continuing to use the standard desktop command-line interfaces.

 Build the release binary from the dotfiles root: